Pearl Harbor at 25 | Disney’s battle to convince Michael Bay to direct

 Share this Article:

 By 1998, Bay had become Hollywood’s most in-demand director.
 He’d got three films to his name at that point, of growing size and expense.
 What’s more, they proved to be of growing box office impact as well.
-1995’s Bad Boys was a surprise sleeper hit, 1996’s The Rock re-established Sean Connery as a box office draw (and it also forms a pivotal part of the Nicolas Cage action trilogy), and then 1998’s Armageddon overcame grumpy reviews to become a rather sizeable success.
+Bad Boys was a surprise sleeper hit in 1995, 1996’s The Rock re-established Sean Connery as a box office draw (and it also forms a pivotal part of the Nicolas Cage action trilogy), and then 1998’s Armageddon overcame grumpy reviews to become a rather sizeable success.

-But Armageddon had been a test and a half for the subtle one to make, and as such he was considering a change in direction.
-In particular, he was drawn to a script that was getting an awful lot of ‘heat’ in Hollywood at the time.
+But Armageddon had been a test and a half to make, and as such Bay was considering a change in direction.
+In particular, the filmmaker was drawn to a script that was getting an awful lot of ‘heat’ in Hollywood at the time: Phone Booth, written by the master of low-budget, high-concept thrillers, Larry Cohen.

 Roth urgently gathered together a whole bunch of scripts more in the vein of those Bay had thus far realised, and sent them for his attention.